-Integrated Science ^ AZ03201 Grade: 9 Credit: 1.0

-Integrated Science is a physical laboratory science course focusing on the Scientific Process; Physics; Chemistry and Earth Science using inquiry and mathematics.
-Students will obtain; evaluate; and communicate scientific information This year-long course will allow students to read scientific texts; use mathematical practices; conduct numerous hands-on laboratory investigations; collect and analyze and interpret data and communicate their scientific knowledge trough writing and speaking.
-This course will lay a foundation for students to pursue multiple avenues of science in high school and beyond.
+Integrated Science ^ AZ03201 Grade: 9 Credit: 1.0 Integrated Science is a physical laboratory science course focusing on the Scientific Process; Physics; Chemistry and Earth Science using inquiry and mathematics.
+Students will obtain; evaluate; and communicate scientific information This laboratory investigations; collect and analyze and interpret data and communicate their scientific knowledge trough writing and speaking.
+This course will ay a foundation for students to pursue multiple avenues of science in high school and beyond.
+Students receive instruction from two teachers (Content specialist and an ESS teacher).
+Prerequisite: None Duration: 1 year Credit Type: Science

-Integrated Science Co-taught^

-AZ03201 Grade: 9 Credit: 1.0
+Integrated Science Co-taught^ AZ03201 Grade: 9